 The third chapter is Women visible and women invisible, this chapter does not focus on any standard formalist reading of art historical objects or the concept of an artist as a singular independent entity.
 But it tries to assess the paintings as cultural products.
 It attempts to understand the conditions which nurtured women's art and those which delimited it.
-The discussion in this chapter focuses on this absence and presence of the women in the visual culture.
+The discussions in this chapter focuses on this absence and presence of the women in the visual culture.
 The first half of the chapter attempts to discuss women as objects of desire and ridicule.
-The idea is to open up the idea of scopophilia (taking other people as objects, subjecting them to controlling and curious gaze) of colonial India in the nineteenth and early twentieth century.
-The scopophilia which construed the colonial gaze and its project of othering, the popular culture of the colonized which conflictual in nature: at times gave in to the titillatory aesthetics and at times became satirical of the discourse of modernity and its relation to the construction of femininity.
-The discussion on femininity also includes the discourse of colonial masculinity and the concept of effeminate babus and the debased prostitutes.
+The idea is to open up the scopophilia (taking other people as objects, subjecting them to controlling and curious gaze) of colonial India in the nineteenth and early twentieth century.
+The scopophilia which construed the colonial gaze and its project of othering, the popular culture of the colonized which conflictual in nature: at times gave in to the titillatory aesthetics and at times became satirical of the discourse of modernity.
+The discussion on femininity also includes the discourse of colonial masculinity, the concept of effeminate babus and the debased prostitutes.
 There are also critiques of the new women.
 These discussions are being contextualized in the visual culture of the Kalighat patas , Battala prints and caricatures by Gaganedranath.
 The concept of colonial masculinity engages with the power/knowledge nexus in the colonial discourse.
-Hence there is a re-articulation of the word 'home' the inner domain.
+Hence there is a re-articulation of the word 'home', the inner domain.
 Andarmahal becomes the antarmahal.
 The ideas of nationalism subsumes the spaces of femininity, constructs a cult of motherhood, imagines the nation as mother and refers to mythologies to construe the ideas of womanhood which also serve the ideals of nationhood.
 These images of the ideal womanhood is seen in the paintings of Ravi Varma, Abanindranath and Nandalal.

 The informal education by the Vaishnavis and the European teachers in the andarmahal or antahpur got a new dimension.
 The glimpses of which can be seen again in the Jorashanko Thakurbari with the founding of Vichitra sabha/club/Kalabhavana.
-It is in this context one sees the creation of 'Vichitra sabha' which Rabindranath conceived as a grihavidyalay.
+It is in this context, one sees the creation of 'Vichitra sabha' which Rabindranath conceived as a grihavidyalay.
 The beginning of this informal educational space was with the shifting of his son Rathindranath and his daughter-in-law Pratima Devi.
 Other artists like Sunayani Devi, Indira devi Chowdhurani, Sukhalata Rao and Hashirashi Devi practices in such informal spaces within the family.
-Thus the second half focuses on the Vichitra sabha and women artists who practiced in the informal spaces.

-The fourth chapter is The presence of women in the institutionalized space and their interventions: Kala bhavana (1920-1930).
-The concept of 'Kala bhavana' came from the informal art space of Vichitra which was established in Jorasanko.
+space and their interventions: Kala bhavana (1920-1930).
+The concept of 'Kala bhavana' developed from the informal art space of Vichitra which was established in Jorasanko.
 This word was used profusely by Balendranath Tagore & may have influenced Rabindranath who would follow his writings quite regularly.
 Santiniketan art education thus focused on the experiential, a part of the everyday life, constructed and catered to the new taste and made art affordable to the middle class.
 This experiment experienced modernism in its own indigenous tradition which transcended polarization of colonial & anti-colonial & enriched itself from the transcultural intersections.
 Nandalal shouldered the responsibility of fulfilling the Santiniketan project of Rabindranth Tagore.
 From its inception Santiniketan enrolled female students which was a rare phenomenon in art institutions of that time.
 This endeavor to open an institutional space for the art education and also empowering the women with crafts education so that they can also choose a professional life is a pioneering attempt.